Bruce's Philosophers Song

 Who was just as sloshed as Schlegel

-There's nothing Nietzsche couldn't teach ya
+There's nothing Nietzche couldn't teach ya

 'Bout the raising of the wrist

-Socrates himself was permanently pissed
+Socrates, himself, was permanently pissed

 On half a pint of shandy was particularly ill

-Plato they say could stick it away
+Plato, they say, could stick it away

-'Alf a crate of whisky every day
+Half a crate of whiskey every day

-Aristotle Aristotle was a bugger for the bottle
+Aristotle, Aristotle was a bugger for the bottle

 Hobbes was fond of his dram

-And Rene Descartes was a drunken fart
+And René Descartes was a drunken fart

 "I drink, therefore I am"

-Yes, Socrates himself is particularly missed
+Yes, Socrates, himself, is particularly missed

-A lovely little thinker but a bugger when he's pissed
+But a bugger when he's pissed

 Trivia about the song Bruce's Philosophers Song by Monty Python